MyBagofTricks/TeachOverflows/README.md

 This is a collection of buffer overflow challenges intended to demonstrate and teach the basic concepts.
-Compile as-is or add your own custom flags using 'makeFlag.py', paste the result into the 'SECRET' field in the appropriate .c file, build them, and have fun.
+Compile as-is or add your own custom flags by updating flags.txt in the scripts folder and running 'makeflags.sh'.

 These programs are intentionally vulnerable and should not be exposed directly to the internet unless the system is meant to be attacked.